A new way to pray: Meet Jordan, your prayer companion

 In the Episcopal/Anglican tradition, we have the ancient practice of daily prayer to mark the times of the day, called the Daily Office, adapted from the monastic pattern of prayer.
 There are the main offices of Morning and Evening Prayer, and smaller offices of Noonday Prayer and the late evening office of Compline.
 These are […]

 What is Christian nationalism?
-Come hear Dr. Brad Onishi, a nationally known scholar on this topic, on March 6th at 6 p.m. at St. James the Great
+Watch Dr. Brad Onishi, a nationally known scholar on this topic, give his analysis, as part of our Faith Lab Speakers’ Series.

 What is Christian nationalism? (with photo of Dr. Brad Onishi and a map of the U.S. with a cross on it)

-You are invited to an engaging Faith Lab Speakers Series conversation with Brad Onishi, nationally recognized scholar and commentator on Christian nationalism.
+On March 6, 2026, we had a Faith Lab Speakers Series conversation with Brad Onishi, a nationally recognized scholar and commentator on Christian nationalism.
 What is Christian nationalism—and why does it matter for people of faith today?
 How is it shaping American culture, politics, and the church?
-Most importantly, how are Christians called to respond in ways […]
+Most importantly, how are Christians called to respond […]

 Spiritual Journey: Where God meets your life, every Thursday at 10 a.m.